IndieDucks/.github/profile/README.md

 ## IndieDucks

 ## Who in the world are we?
-We are just a group 'o friends.
+We are just a group 'o friends...
+Making games.

+## Where's our stuff?
+You can find our official website at: [ENTER LINK] Games are on Itch!
+[INSERT LINK ON "Itch"]

 <!--